celery/celery/docs/faq.rst

     ps auxww | grep celeryd | awk '{print $2}' | xargs kill

-You might have to wait a while until all workers have finished the work they're doing.
+You may have to wait a while until all workers have finished the work they're doing.
 If it's still hanging after a long time you can kill them by force with::